Getting Out of Your Writing Slump: Part #2 – Re-entering the Writing Zone

 When you’ve not been writing for a while, you may feel unsure whether you even want to write.
-I know I felt this way back in mid-2008: I was exciting about making a living writing non-fiction (I’d just left my day job) … but I was set to start an MA degree in creative writing!
+I felt this way back in mid-2008: I was exciting about making a living from freelance writing (I’d just left my day job) … but I was also about to start an MA degree in creative writing!
 I felt like I’d lost all interest in writing fiction.

-Nine years on (and with two novels out there, a third soon to come, and a novella at first-draft stage) … you can probably guess I got out of that fiction slump. 😉
+Twelve years on (and with three novels and a novella out there) … you can probably guess I got out of that fiction slump. 😉

 For me, the cure was – in retrospect – a bit obvious.
 I needed to start surrounding myself with fiction writers and with material on fiction writing again.
 From day one of my Masters course, that urge to write fiction was back!